GoogleCloudPlatform/community/tutorials/send-connect-notification-to-slack-from-google-compute-engine.md

 To prevent unnecessary charges, clean up the resources created for this tutorial.

-1. [Delete any compute engine
+1. [Delete any Compute Engine
    instances](https://cloud.google.com/compute/docs/instances/stopping-or-deleting-an-instance).
 2. Remove the custom integration from Slack.